Skip to main content

 You can find accommodation yourself, too – properties for rent are advertised in daily newspapers, regional press and on the Internet.
 You can rent a flat directly from an owner or through a real estate agency.

-• When renting a flat, ask whether the price covers just the rent or also utility costs (electricity, gas, heating, water, phone bills, etc.).
-Rents are usually paid monthly and deposits for a few months´ rent are common.
+• When renting a flat, enquire whether the price covers just the rent or if it also includes utility costs (electricity, gas, heating, water, internet, etc.).
+Rentals are usually paid monthly and deposits for a few months’ rent are common.
 It is, of course, necessary to sign a lease.
-Be careful and read closely the rental conditions in order to avoid any problems.
-The rental contract is usually signed for a 6 or 12-month period.
-According to the Civil Code the cancellation period of a rental contract is three months.
-Extension of the contract should be usually settled one month before its expiration.
-More information on this topic are provided by IOM - Migration Information Centre.

 Rental prices depend on several factors: